Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Results

-To evaluate the clock stability, we calculate the overlapping Allan deviation~\cite{riehle2003frequency} of the fractional frequency $y=f_{est}/f_c$.
-At each locking cycle, the interrogation time and the prior distribution are reset, while the LO frequency is updated to $f_{est}^{(n)}$ from the previous cycle.
-Assuming the measurements are implemented with $M$ copies for each step, the time for each locking cycle is $T_{cycle}=\sum_{j=0}^{n}{(T_j+T_D)}$ (where $T_D$ is the dead time for each step)~\cite{SM}, the overlapping Allan deviation reads
+The clock frequency is locked based on the output of a CI-adaptive protocol cycle, which consists of $n$ steps of adaptive measurements.
+To evaluate the sensitivity, we calculate the fractional frequency stability $y = f_{\text{est}}/f_c$ after different steps of the CI-adaptive protocol cycle.
+In each locking cycle, the interrogation time and the prior distribution are reset, while the LO frequency is updated to $f_{\text{est}}^{(n)}$ obtained from the previous cycle.
+Assuming that the measurements of the $N_k$ ensembles in the CI-adaptive protocol are implemented simultaneously with $M_k$ copies at each step, the duration of each locking cycle is given by

+where $T_D$ is the dead time for each step and $t = \sum_{j=0}^{n} T_j$ is the total interrogation time that determines the uncertainty of the output estimation in one cycle according to Eq.~\eqref{eq:delta_ft}.